CybotAS/CookiebotWP/readme.txt

 ### 4.5.4 ###
 Release date: April 29th 2025

-Cookiebot CMP version 4.5.4 is out!
+Cookiebot by Usercentrics version 4.5.4 is out!
 This release has some new features and bugfixes.

 ####What's new####